2025 CONFERENCE SCHEDULE

 9:00 – 12:00 pm | SFI CONSERVATION IMPACT WORKSHOP

 As our forests face growing challenges for resilience, effective stewardship requires innovative management practices, sound data, and strong partnerships.
 Through technical dialogue with field experts and SFI-certified organizations, this year’s SFI Conservation Impact Workshop will explore practical climate-related interventions and available resources for responsible forest management.
-The event is organized by the Conservation Pillar at SFI, whose focus is in advancing conservation outcomes of the SFI standards.
-We welcome participation by various natural resource and conservation professionals interested in forests, climate, certification, and conservation.
+The event is organized by the Conservation Pillar at SFI, whose focus is on advancing conservation outcomes of the SFI standards.
+In this free event, we welcome participation by various natural resource and conservation professionals interested in forests, climate, certification, and conservation.
+The workshop is divided into two sessions:

 Dr. Francesco Cortini